mathyics/WeatherVibe/README.md

-# 🌦️ WeatherVibe – Your Daily Weather, Reimagined
+# 🌦️ WeatherVibe – Your Daily Weather

 WeatherVibe is a stylish, responsive weather app that delivers real-time weather updates for any city.
 It features a **modern UI**, **light/dark theme toggle**, and **dynamic backgrounds** that adapt to the current weather.